 Immigration attorneys are doing what they can to assist with court proceedings, and places like Harris Methodist Church on Oahu have declared themselves to be sanctuaries for immigrants, providing whatever assistance they can through church and volunteer generosity.
-I have learned that migrants from the southern border have been dispersed here to Hawaii too, not just to varied locations on the mainland.
-Determining who should be the last to arrive in any given location has always been a tricky issue, one that dHawaiiogs our politics as well as our hearts and minds.
+I have learned that migrants from the southern border of the mainland have been dispersed here to Hawaii too, not just to varied locations in the contiguous states.
+Determining who should be the last to arrive in any given location has always been a tricky issue, one that dogs our politics as well as our hearts and minds.

-The current Federal administration has brought out the worst in human nature, and Hawaiʻi has not been able to escape virulent anti-immigration rhetoric entirely, even though the situation here is better than in many other locations.
+The Federal administration under Donald J. Trump’s presidency has brought out the worst in human nature, and Hawaiʻi has not been able to escape virulent anti-immigration rhetoric entirely, even though the situation here is better than in many other locations.
 One speaker that evening requested not to be recorded for fear of retaliation against him, his family, and his business.